-While these “whitening” toothpastes and chewing gums may have whitening chemicals in them, they are far too weak to have an effect.
-Whitening chemicals need to be in contact with the teeth for a minimum of 20 minutes in order to affect a color change.
+While these “whitening” toothpaste and chewing gums may have whitening chemicals in them, they are far too weak to have an effect.
+Whitening chemicals need to be in contact with the teeth for a minimum of 20 minutes in order to effect a color change.

 Professional Whitening Gel and At-Home Whitening Gel Are the Same

 All teeth whitening gels have different levels of carbamide peroxide or hydrogen peroxide, the active ingredient that whitens your teeth.
 Professional whitening gel tends to be stronger then at-home whitening gel.
 Which leads me to myth #5…